Jaideep193/Subsurface-Ice-Lunar-South-Polar/README.md

-# Chandrayaan-2 DFSAR Investigation of a Doubly Shadowed Crater within Faustini PSR
+# Chandrayaan-2 SAR Investigation of a Doubly Shadowed Crater within Faustini PSR

-An end-to-end remote-sensing pipeline for detecting and characterising subsurface water ice in the lunar south polar Faustini Permanently Shadowed Region (PSR), using Chandrayaan-2 DFSAR compact-polarimetry SAR, OHRC high-resolution optical imagery, and machine-learning validation.
+An end-to-end remote-sensing pipeline for detecting and characterising subsurface water ice in the lunar south polar Faustini Permanently Shadowed Region (PSR), using Chandrayaan-2 SAR compact-polarimetry SAR, OHRC high-resolution optical imagery, and machine-learning validation.

 ---